detiansdd/sdk-api/sdk-api-src/content/winnt/ns-winnt-memory_basic_information.md

 </td>
 <td width="60%">
-Indicates that the memory pages within the region are mapped into the view of a section.
+Indicates that the memory pages within the region are mapped into the view of a section. i.e. addresses mapped to non-executable image file fragments, such as page files.
 </td>
 </tr>
 <tr>